 What is meant by the word "Counselors" in "Christian Counselors Collaborative"?

 The word "Counselors" in our name (Christian Counselors Collaborative) is used as a generic term, referring to the role of someone who counsels, advises, guides, mentors, or coaches, such as a mental health or relationship therapist, counselor, psychologist, etc. As of October 2018, the term "counselor", as applied to someone in independent practice, is regulated by the State of PA to mean only someone who is licensed by the state as a Licensed Professional Counselor (LPC).
 Since the Christian Counselors Collaborative was incorporated as a non-profit collaboration in the State of PA in 2010, we will continue to use the term "Counselors" in its generic meaning.
 It is not our intention to misrepresent the professional qualifications of our professional counselors, therapists, or psychologists who contract with the Christian Counselors Collaborative.
 You can view the credentials of each of our therapists in their online profiles on this site.

 All of the professional counselors and therapists are bound to confidentiality in their counseling with you.
 They cannot talk to anyone else about your counseling without your permission and knowledge.
 If you, your counselor, or your pastor, want the support or input of a spouse, family member, pastor, friend, or other professional (like your physician), you would have to give written permission for this.
 (Exceptions to the confidentiality rule are few, and include if you threaten to put yourself or anyone else in danger, or rarely, if there is a court order.)

 Do I have to belong to any church to get counseling?

-No, you do not have to be a member or an attendee of any church where there is a CCC location to receive counseling at the CCC.
+No, you do not have to be a member or an attendee of any church to receive counseling at a CCC location.
 All are welcome to receive counseling at the CCC, whether at the main location on the North Side or at any of the CCC locations.